Critical dimensions and small cycle dominance from all-orders asymptotics of $d$-matrix theory: Summary and Outlook

 The conifold partition function structurally is identical to a $4$-matrix theory evaluated at $x^2$, making our asymptotic framework directly applicable.
 Conversely, the partition function of the $\mathbb{C}^3/\mathbb{Z}_2$ orbifold mirrors a hybrid analytic structure of the $SU(1|2)$ model \eqref{eq:SU23-PARTITIONFUNCTION}, combining the isolated poles of a $3$-matrix theory with an infinite family of dense boundary singularities from the $(1+x^n)^{-1}$ factor.
 We leave the precise asymptotic resolution of these hybrid boundary structures to future work.

-The identification of the critical dimension $d\ge 13$ at which the asymptotic expansion of the bosonic matrix theory degeneracy transitions to absolute convergence, intersects notably with known results in gravitational theory \cite{Sorkin:2004qq,Suzuki:2015axa,Kol:2006vu}.
+The identification of the critical dimension $d\ge 13$ at which the asymptotic expansion of the bosonic matrix theory degeneracy transitions to absolute convergence is reminiscent of the known results in gravitational theory \cite{Sorkin:2004qq,Suzuki:2015axa,Kol:2006vu}.
 In the context of higher-dimensional general relativity, this specific dimension defines the boundary governing the order of the phase transition between uniform and non-uniform black strings, a phenomenon fundamentally driven by the Gregory-Laflamme instability \cite{GregoryLaflamme,HorowitzMaeda}.
 Specifically, for spacetime dimensions $D \le 13$, this instability is driven by a first-order phase transition, whereas for $D \ge 14$, the transition becomes continuous (higher-order) \cite{Harmark:2005pp,Kol:2004ww}.
-Accounting for the standard relative shift of one dimension when relating bulk gravitational dynamics to a boundary field theory, the alignment of these critical dimensions suggests a shared underlying mathematical structure.
-We emphasize that this coincidence does not imply a direct holographic duality, as the black string spacetimes under consideration are asymptotically flat rather than AdS.
-Nevertheless, the emergence of an identical critical dimension in both the exact combinatorial asymptotics of matrix theory and the thermodynamic instability of gravity points to a potential universality inherent to the large-dimension expansion \cite{Emparan:2013moa,Emparan:2020inr}.
-We leave the investigation of a more precise links between these two phenomena for the future.
+It is plausible that the transition we found in the bosonic $d$-matrix theory could be a feature shared by more general matrix theories within an appropriate universality class.
+Such theories could potentially include ones having a bulk gravitational dual with one dimension higher.
+In such a hypothetical scenario, the $D\ge 13$ region for convergence which we have found would map to a bulk transition at $ D \ge 14$. it would remain to understand whether there is a physical connection between the convergence property of the partition function with the continuity in the phase diagram of the black string.
+Nevertheless, the emergence of an identical critical dimension in both the exact combinatorial asymptotics of matrix theory and the thermodynamic instability of gravity points to a potential universality inherent to s large-dimension expansions in gravity which have been studied in \cite{Emparan:2013moa,Emparan:2020inr}.
+We leave the investigation of more precise links between these phenomena for the future.

 Our results on the analytic properties of the $d$-matrix partition function, interpreted as a UV reconstruction as discussed above, suggest that for $d \le 12$ the reconstruction of finite-$K$ physics requires an interplay between ultraviolet and infrared data, whereas for $d \ge 13$ the ultraviolet asymptotics alone suffice.
 Multi-matrix models have shown an unreasonable effectiveness as models of fundamental physics.
 Prominent examples include the BFSS matrix model for flat-space M-theory in eleven dimensions \cite{BFSS} and the IKKT matrix model for non-perturbative type IIB string theory \cite{Ishibashi:1996xs}.
 Motivated by this, one may speculate that the critical dimension emerging in the bosonic $d$-matrix model reflects a deeper structural feature: the necessity of UV–IR complementarity in reconstructing finite-energy physics.
 It would therefore be interesting to explore further evidence for such a broader picture.